nurmuhammet-ali/oxg/readme.md

         console.log(response);
     });
 ```
-> Tip: oxg comes with headers like `XMLHttpRequest`, so you don't have to define which header you had to use to make that request
+> Tip: oxg comes with headers like `XMLHttpRequest`, so you don't have to define which header you had to use in order to make the right request.

 ## Post requests
 ```js